NU-CBITS/guides/development/new_projects/README.md

 ## Cordova

-The build process must include:
+The following must be run as part of the `npm test` task:

 * JSHint
 * unit and feature test suites